MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-get-started.md

 ## Considerations and limitations

 - During the *Commit to Git* process, the Fabric service deletes any files *inside the item folder* that aren't part of the item definition.
-Unrelated files not in an item folder are not deleted.
+Unrelated files not in an item folder aren't deleted.

 - After you commit changes, you might notice some unexpected changes to the item that you didn't make.
 These changes are semantically insignificant and can happen for several reasons.
 For example: